What are anxiety and depression?

 Adult anxiety is the most common form of mental disorder.
 Work stress, relationship difficulties, having a child or thinking of future goals like retirement are everyday features that can be common causes of anxiety in adults.
 Common forms that anxiety can take include fears of social interactions and other people, fears of physical symptoms, fears of germs or sickness, repeated panic attacks, worry about everyday activities and problems, and worries about past events or future dangers.

 Anxiety often includes physical symptoms such as sweating, a racing or pounding heart, blushing, trembling, nausea, chest pain or feeling dizzy.
 Anxiety generally occurs as a response to a feared situation and is made worse by negative or fearful thoughts.
 Common negative thoughts include “everyone thinks I’m stupid”, “I am incompetent”, “I am having a heart attack”, or “I will get sick or hurt”.
 Worries, fears, shyness and anxiety can affect all aspects of a person’s life including their social relationships, work, personal and family relationships, or their physical health.

-Adult Anxiety Treatment Programs via the Emotional Health Clinic
+Adult Anxiety Treatment Programs via the Centre for Emotional Health Clinic

 Internet-based Adult Treatment Programs via the eCentreClinic